• Study level

 Description

 The module is structured around 4 sequences.
 Sequence 1 presents the basic concepts and frameworks for analyzing a farm and its functioning, with its bio-physical, technical and economic determinants.
-In sequence 2, the decision-making processes of the farmer that underlie the constitution and management of cropping systems within the farm are examined in depth.
-The last two sequences deal with the territory scale.
-Sequence 3 deals with the representation of the diversity of cropping systems and farms, and its application to the analysis of the joint dynamics of agricultural uses and water resources in a territory.
-Sequence 4 addresses the issue of the coordination of technical choices of farms within a territory, with an application to the management of a watershed.
+Sequence 2 takes a closer look at the farmer's decision-making processes, which underpin the creation and management of cropping systems on the farm.
+The last two sequences focus on the territorial scale.
+Sequence 3 deals with the representation of the diversity of cropping systems and farms, and its application to the analysis of the joint dynamics of agricultural uses and water resources in an area.
+Sequence 4 tackles the issue of coordinating the technical choices of farms within a territory, with an application to watershed management.

 Read more